faenrandir/a_careful_examination/content/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 [^dishonesty]: Intentional dishonesty can be difficult to demonstrate in the historical record.
 To demonstrate it, a person typically needs to establish who knew what and when, and even then a case to establish motivation may merely be suggestive.

 [^self_determination]: Transparency allows individuals to make choices for their lives with all the relevant data in hand.
-For instance, in the late 1830s and 1840s thousands of recent LDS converts left their homes to immigrate to the U.S., but they did so under the assumption that the group was not practicing polygamy (based on {{ link(text="copious denials of the practice", path="/joseph-smith-polygamy-denials/") }}).
+For instance, in the late 1830s and 1840s thousands of recent LDS converts left their homes to immigrate to the U.S., but they did so under the assumption that the group was not practicing polygamy (based on [copious denials of the practice](/joseph-smith-polygamy-denials/)).
 Arguably, many would not have made the journey had they known the early Saints were engaging in non-traditional marriage arrangements.

-[^betrayal]: Accounts of LDS faith crises were accumulated during {{ link(text="a 2011 study and later follow-up", path="/2013-faith-crisis-study/") }}.
-A significant number of these suggest a feeling of betrayal for how the Church handled transparency.  {{ link(text="For example", path="/documents/faith_crisis_study/Faith_Crisis_Accounts_R3.pdf") }}:
+[^betrayal]: Accounts of LDS faith crises were accumulated during [a 2011 study and later follow-up](/2013-faith-crisis-study/).
+A significant number of these suggest a feeling of betrayal for how the Church handled transparency.
+[For example](/documents/faith_crisis_study/Faith_Crisis_Accounts_R3.pdf):

     > (pg 84) It is painful enough to find out you have been lied to.
 But to discover that you have been used to propagate that lie unknowingly is the ultimate betrayal.
 And this, coming from a church who has the nerve to ask me if I am an honest in my dealings with my fellow men in order to enter into the temple.